anupkalburgi/olgish/processed/Live_todo.md

 11th- Oct
 - [ ] Path sum - II, missing how to think about the problem
-- [ ] Closest node to a given target in a binary search tree, (https://github.com/archana15/Algorithms/pull/17/files)
+- [x] Closest node to a given target in a binary search tree, (https://github.com/archana15/Algorithms/pull/17/files)
-	- [ ] what is the complexity of this is the solution
+	- [x] what is the complexity of this is the solution
-	- [ ] how can we do this better ?
+	- [x] how can we do this better ?
-		- [ ] are we using the fact that, the given input in a binary search tree ?
+		- [x] are we using the fact that, the given input in a binary search tree ?
-		- [ ] what is the property of a binary search tree.
+		- [x] what is the property of a binary search tree.
 - [ ] review how searching works in these three data structures
 	- [ ] arrays
 	- [ ] binary tree
 	- [ ] binary search tree
 		![Pasted_image_20201011142445](/processed/images/Pasted_image_20201011142445.png)

+12-Oct-2020
+- [ ] what is the difference between